Money Decisions7 min read

 Adjust Triggers

 Shift toward savings when: fund drops after withdrawal, income becomes irregular, or major life transition within 90 days.
-Shift toward debt when: fund exceeds starter target, APR above 18% dominates portfolio, or promo rate expiration approaches.
+Shift toward debt when: fund exceeds starter target, APR above 18% dominates portfolio, or promo rate expiration approaches within 60 days.

 Measure Hybrid Success